 CSR’s support of research into asbestos related diseases

 Since 2010, CSR has sponsored the Asbestos Diseases Research Institute’s tissue biobank study.
 The building of a comprehensive nationwide tissue biobank of considerable size incorporating serum, plasma, DNA, RNA and tumour tissue will permit the construction of a comprehensive catalogue of genomic abnormalities associated with mesothelioma in both tumour and control tissue, which will help researchers better understand the biology of the disease in an effort to try and achieve better clinical outcomes.
 Information on the tissue bank (which will be very high quality and quite rare) will be made available to the international research community.
 The resources needed to establish the tissue bank are considerable and include the initial equipment, as well as access to trained nursing staff on site around the country to be ready to collect samples from mesothelioma sufferers.
 For further information visit: www.adri.org.au

 Asbestos in the community

-While CSR has not been involved in the manufacture of asbestos for over 30 years, we recognise that the product is still found in the environment.
-CSR believes the safe removal of asbestos is best done by experts, and there is a significant amount of information available on the safe handling and removal of asbestos.
+While CSR has not been involved in the manufacture of asbestos for over 40 years, we recognise that the product is still found in the environment.
+CSR believes the safe removal of asbestos is best done by properly accredited specialists, and there is a significant amount of information available on the safe handling and removal of asbestos.
 For more information on the safe handling of asbestos, visit: www.asbestosawareness.com.au